 23. Read a Christmas book!

-24. Christmas Eve service with Nana and Pa-pa!
+24. Christmas Eve service and dinner with Nana and Pa-pa!

 Friends, I have had years where I’ve written several slips of paper to say, “Enjoy tonight’s Advent devotion!”
 I’ve done numerous movie nights: Muppet’s Christmas Carol, The Nativity, Merry Christmas, Charlie Brown, The Polar Express, Christmas on the Banks of Plum Creek, The Homecoming (Walton Family Christmas), Elf, and a whole collection of Christmas specials recorded onto VHS tapes by my parents in the nineties.
 Yes.
 I do watch these every year.
 Here’s looking at you, Kenny Rogers Christmas in Branson, Barbara Mandrell’s Home for Christmas, and Dolly Parton’s Christmas in Pigeon Forge.
 If this is wrong, I don’t want to be right.
 I digress.